marcopennekamp/lore/specification/traits-structs.md

 An **object** is a special struct of which only one instance exists.
 The corresponding value of an object `None` is also called `None`.
 In this sense an object is like a singleton, just with better language-level guarantees.

 While objects may have properties, they each have to have a default value, which becomes the object's **property value**.
-This is because an object is instantiated when the Lore program is initialized.
+This is because an object is instantiated by the Lore VM.
 A Lore programmer has no control over the relevant constructor invocation.
 Objects cannot have type parameters.

 It is possible to use objects inside the property values of other objects.
 Objects with property values that refer to functions, structs, objects, or global variables are initialized **lazily** to avoid any ordering issues that may arise.
-Cyclical use is currently undefined behavior and will lead to run-time errors.
+Cyclical use is undefined behavior that will lead to run-time errors.

 ###### Syntax Example